 Mix it up with some low-fat Greek yogurt or cream cheese and you have yourself a nutty dip which goes great with crudites.

-Add a tablespoon to your morning cereal stirring it into your milk (or milk alternative) and it gives your bowl a nice nutty taste - a great way to start the day or a good afternoon snack.
+Add a tablespoon to your morning cereal stirring it into your milk (or milk alternative - black sesame milk) and it gives your bowl a nice nutty taste - a great way to start the day or a good afternoon snack.

 Spread it on warm toast, freshly fried pancakes or waffles, it is super delicious!